chalmers-revere/2018-wasp-summer-school/getting-started/README.md

 1. [opendlv-device-camera-rpi](https://github.com/chalmers-revere/opendlv-device-camera-rpi) - accessing Raspberry Pi's camera
 2. [opendlv-video-x264-encoder](https://github.com/chalmers-revere/opendlv-video-x264-encoder) - converting a camera frame into an h264 frame
-3. [opendlv-vehicle-view](https://github.com/chalmers-revere/opendlv-vehicle-view) - web application to visualize, record, and replay exchanged data
+3. [opendlv-kiwi-view](https://github.com/chalmers-revere/opendlv-kiwi-view) - web application to visualize, record, and replay data

 The first microservice is opening the camera and reading the images into two shared memory areas - one contains the frame in [I420](https://wiki.videolan.org/YUV/#I420) pixel format and the other contains the frame in ARGB pixel format.
 While the latter might be more convenient to be used with image detection algorithms, the former is used for h264 encoding.